geefr/vsgvr/readme.md

 # VSG OpenXR Integration

-(prototype) VR support for [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph) via OpenXR.
+VR/XR integration layer for [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph) via OpenXR.

 ## Status

+Generally things are a work in progress, but functionality is suitable for simple scenes:
+* vsgvr works with the main VR platforms, and the codebase is somewhat portable
-Basic rendering and presentation is functional, presented to application through an OpenXRViewer class, similar to the desktop vsg::Viewer.
+* Basic rendering and presentation is functional, presented to application through an OpenXRViewer class, similar to the desktop vsg::Viewer.

-Pose bindings are available, to allow models to be bound to controller positions or similar.
+* Pose bindings are available, to allow models to be bound to controller positions or similar.

-The basic `example_vr.cpp` application is similar to the desktop vsg Viewer application, and some test models are provided.
+* The basic `example_vr.cpp` application is similar in usage to the desktop vsg Viewer application, and some test models are provided.

 [![Demo Video](http://img.youtube.com/vi/ZA7syEMAIMo/0.jpg)](http://www.youtube.com/watch?v=ZA7syEMAIMo "vsgvr Demo Video")